 Mark Graver is an award winning artist/printmaker, curator and tutor specialising in Acrylic Resist Etching, Digital Printmaking and Video Art.

-Born in St.Albans, England in 1964, he moved to Kerikeri ,New Zealand in 2003 where he established the Wharepuke Print Studio, New Zealand’s only dedicated acrylic resist etching workshop in 2005 and in 2009, with partner Tania Booth, set up Art at Wharepuke, a gallery specialising in international printmaking and in 2015 The Wharepuke Art Park Sculpture Trail
+Born in St.Albans, England in 1964, he moved to Kerikeri ,New Zealand in 2003 where he established the Wharepuke Print Studio, New Zealand’s only dedicated acrylic resist etching workshop in 2005.
+In 2009 he and partner Tania Booth set up Art at Wharepuke, a gallery specialising in international printmaking and in 2015 The Wharepuke Art Park Sculpture Trail

 His current practice involves working with printmaking, digital video and sound with interest concentrated at the point where these approaches meet and cross – the editonable act/event/encounter of pulling a print or screening a film, the re-presenting of this act/event/encounter and its relationship with memory, place and time.

 Mark is author of the printmaking handbook ‘Non-Toxic Printmaking’ (London, A&C Black, 2011) and has sat on printmaking selection panels in China, Bulgaria and NZ and curated international print projects in the UK and Australia such as Parallel Prints 2013/2015, Combinations, UK 2014 and RE:Print/RE:Present, UK 2015.

 He exhibits widely and his work is held in many international public collections such as: